 Five states and the District of Columbia treat capital gains and losses the same as federal law treats them: they tax all realized capital gains, allow a deduction of up to $3,000 for net capital losses, and permit taxpayers to carry over unused capital losses to subsequent years.

 Other states offer a range exclusion and deductions not in federal law.
-New Hampshire fully exempts capital gains, whereas Arkansas excludes at least 50 percent of all capital gain income and up to 100 percent of capital gains over $10 million.
-Arizona exempts 25 percent of long-term capital gains, and New Mexico exempts 50 percent or up to $1,000 of federal taxable gains (whichever is greater).
-Pennsylvania and Alabama only allow losses to be deducted in the year that they are incurred, while New Jersey does not allow losses to be deducted from ordinary income (see our table on state treatment of capital gains for more detail).
+Arkansas excludes at least 50 percent of all capital gain income and up to 100 percent of capital gains over $10 million, Arizona exempts 25 percent of long-term capital gains, and New Mexico exempts 50 percent or up to $1,000 of federal taxable gains (whichever is greater).
+Pennsylvania and Alabama only allow losses to be deducted in the year that they are incurred, while New Jersey does not allow losses to be deducted from ordinary income (see our table on state treatment of capital gains for more detail)

-However, unlike the federal government which provides a preferential rate, most states tax capital gains at the same rate as ordinary income.
-Connecticut, Hawaii, Massachusetts, and Oregon levy special tax rates on capital gain income.
+Unlike the federal government, which provides a preferential rate for long-term capital gain income, most states tax all capital gain income at the same tax rate as ordinary income.
+However, Connecticut, Hawaii, Massachusetts, and Oregon do levy special tax rates on capital gain income.

 State income taxes are generally imposed by the state in which the income is earned.
 Some states, however, have entered into reciprocity agreements with other states that allow outside income to be taxed in the state of residence.
 For example, Maryland’s reciprocity agreement with the District of Columbia allows Maryland to tax income earned in the District by a Maryland resident—and vice versa.
 Typically, these are states with major employers close to the border and large commuter flows in both directions.
 Most states also allow taxpayers to deduct income taxes paid to other states from what is owed to their home state.

 How Post-Pandemic Tax Cuts Can Affect Racial Equity

 State Income Tax Expenditures